bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/protocols-and-implementations/apache-kafka.md

 {{< figure src="/images/kafka.svg" alt="Apache Kafka" class="text-initial" >}}

-**[Apache Kafka](https://kafka.apache.org/)** is a distributed streaming platform that allows for the efficient processing of large volumes of real-time data.
+**[Apache Kafka](https://kafka.apache.org/)** is a distributed streaming platform that allows efficient process large volumes of real-time data.
 It enables applications to publish, subscribe to, store, and process streams of records in a fault-tolerant and scalable manner.
 Kafka is widely used for building real-time data pipelines, streaming analytics, and event-driven architectures.

 {{< /hint >}}